 With all of that in mind, here are five undervalued stocks to buy that aren’t as scary as they seem.

+Surprise beats in the Q3 report really has sent the stock soaring.
 Now that Sony is trading at yearly highs, investors need not sell the stock just yet.

 When Sony’s Playstation 5 arrives, SNE will have more power than ever.
 Though the PS5 release will release no sooner than mid-2020, 8K support and game refreshes should give Sony another boost in revenue when the time comes.